metrorailings/OwlBlog/content/posts/postseason-review-patriots.md

 Somebody could make an argument for **_Jamie Collins_**, but I'll shy away from that, as it's quite clear Bill prefers to use Collins far more in coverage than as an actual pass rusher.

-Still, we have 2 elite pass rushers here and one man that can play like a stud pass rusher depending on the game plan.
+Still, we have two confirmed elite pass rushers and one man that can play like a stud rusher depending on the game plan.
 The Patriots are in good shape here.

 ***

 ### How many different vectors does the team feature on offense?

+On the other hand, the Patriots are not in so good a shape here. **_Julian Edelman_** is clearly a vector given the trust Brady has vested in him, but Edelman's inclusion as a vector is only valid so long as he remains healthy _enough_ over the course of the postseason.
+Injuries have hammered him repeatedly through the season and it seems as if things will be no different for the playoffs.

+**_James White_** is the only other player that I can confidently assert as a vector here, given his ability to catch balls out of the backfield.

+I have a hard time considering **_Sony "Playstation" Michel_** and **_Rex Burkhead_** a vector here as the Patriots offensive line have been pretty flaccid in their run-blocking.
+It's worth noting that the Patriots have been much better running the ball the past three weeks, so we can't rule out the ground game as a possible vector.

 ***

 ### Is the team currently playing with home field advantage?

+Yes, but only in the Wild Card round.

 ***

 ### Does the team feature a reliable field goal kicker?

+Surprisingly, yes.
+Despite their struggles over the season with kicking field goals, it seems the Patriots finally found somebody that can kick field goals consistently.
+Folk only missed three field goals all year, two in inclement weather and one that was blocked when the Patriots line broke down inside.

 ***

 ### Does the defense feature at least one elite player in its backfield?

+Stephon Gilmore.
+One could also include Devin McCourty and his five interceptions as well.

 ***